-The Bounty Platform analysis was based on a data set of 3288 non-zero records from 1990 to 2002 (Hanchet & Blackwell 2003).
-The CPUE indices fluctuated considerably, peaking in 1992, 1996-1998, and again in 2002 (Table 15).
+The Bounty Platform analysis was based on a data set of 3288 non-zero tow records from 1990 to 2002 (Hanchet & Blackwell 2003).
+The CPUE indices fluctuated considerably, peaking in 1992, 1996-1998, and again in 2002 (Table 14).
 The indices were similar between most of the CPUE models until 1997, but after 1997 they became more erratic between years and inconsistent amongst vessel subsets.
 The authors noted that there were other problems with the model assumptions, and that the model structure may be inadequate to reliably determine the indices and their standard errors.
 Trends in CPUE for the Bounty Platform fishery were consistent with trends in biomass from the 2002 NIWA assessment model of Hanchet (2002), apart from the first two years and last two years.
-The lower indices in the first two years may be due to fishers developing the new fishery, whilst the higher indices in the last two years are suggestive of hyper-stability.
-The CPUE indices were rejected as indices of abundance by the MDWG and have not been used for stock assessments.
+The CPUE indices were rejected as indices of abundance by the Middle Depths Working Group and have not been used for stock assessments.